ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Secure Shell (SSH)/Public Key Authentication.md

   * You may optionally enter your password in the Key Passphrase and Confirm passphrase text boxes
     * It is recommended to add in a passphrase
     * A passphrase adds an additional layer of security to prevent unauthorized users from logging in should they have your private key.
-    * If you opt to not add an password so you can login to your slot's SSH without inputting any password, you can leave these blank.
+    * If you opt to not add a password so you can login to your slot's SSH without inputting any password, you can leave these blank.

 <p align="center">
 <img src="https://docs.usbx.me/uploads/images/gallery/2019-10/image2019-8-8_19-39-1%5B1%5D.png">